 In years 12 and 13 students are given the opportunity to select from a wide range of projects from across the sciences and engineering.
 This allows our students to personalise their education and gain the skills required to support future career ambitions.
-All Cambridge Academy for Science and Technology students take part in the Duke of York Award.
+All Cambridge Academy for Science and Technology students take part in the Baker Award.

 Tuesday 21st and Wednesday 22nd of September and Wednesday 3rd November 5pm to 8pm.
 Click here for further information.

 Year 9 and 10 students to arrive between 5pm-6.30pm (on all days)